G-Wang/Tacotron-pytorch-1/README.md

 ![alignment](alignment.gif)

-## Differences with the original Tacotron
+## Differences from the original Tacotron
 1. Data bucketing (Original Tacotron used loss mask)
 2. Remove residual connection in decoder_CBHG
 3. Batch size is set to 8